I have written about free Linux books in the past. That article has a good collection of Linux books that are available

 It doesn’t teach you how Linux works in detail.
 It is merely a collection of Linux commands.
-The commands are grouped in various sections such as commands for file viewing, navigating directories, user management, networking etc.
+The commands are grouped in various sections, such as file viewing, navigating directories, user management, networking, etc.

-There are quick and short examples of the commands, syntaxes, and brief descriptions.
+There are quick and short examples of commands, syntaxes, and brief descriptions.

-Linux Pocket Guide also has alphabetical index at the end of the book.
-This way, you can quickly see which command is mentioned on which page.
+Linux Pocket Guide also has an alphabetical index at the end of the book.
+This lets you quickly see which command is mentioned on which page.

 Consider it a huge Linux cheat sheet and an alternative to the manpages.
-Keeping it at your desk comes handy and saves you from searching on the internet for the command examples all the time.
+Keeping it at your desk comes in handy and saves you from searching on the internet for command examples all the time.

 Linux Hardening in Hostile Networks

-Usually books on advanced topics like Linux security is written in complicated technical language suitable for seasoned sysadmins.
+Usually, books on advanced topics like Linux security are written in complicated technical language suitable for seasoned sysadmins.
 This book is slightly different.
-From a non-technical manager to seasoned DevOps/SecOps to CTO, this book is a fine read for every experience level.
+From a non-technical manager to seasoned DevOps/SecOps to CTO, this book is fine for every experience level.

 Every chapter in this book has three sections.
-The first section gives the general, high-level overview of the security topic and easy to implement best practices that almost anyone can understand and follow.
+The first section gives a general, high-level overview of the security topic and easy-to-implement best practices that almost anyone can understand and follow.

-The second section then take it to next level with intermediate to advanced hardening steps for the sysadmins.
-Even if you don’t follow all of them step by step, you could still read it to have a better idea on the topic.
+The second section then take it to the next level with intermediate to advanced hardening steps for the sysadmins.
+Even if you don’t follow all of them step by step, you could still read them to better understand the topic.